 Ingredients Needed

 - Heavy cream – I do recommend using heavy cream as opposed to whipping cream.
 Yes, whipping cream works but heavy cream holds it shape better.
-Whipping cream has a higher fat content, and is meant for whipped cream technically and will give you more of a “cool whip texture” but I prefer heavy cream so it can hold it shape better and lasts a bit longer.
+Whipping cream has a higher milk fat content, and is meant for whipped cream technically and will give you more of a “cool whip texture” but I prefer heavy cream so it can hold it shape better and lasts a bit longer.

 - Vanilla extract – Because this isn’t cooked, you really do want to use pure vanilla extract since the flavor will stand out.
 Artificial can work but I find you can really taste the difference.
 This is one of those times to invest in the good stuff.
+You could also mix things up with a different extract, like almond extract or peppermint extract.

 How To Make Homemade Whipped Cream